 We showed, that at $\mu=0$, nonvanishing $\Omega R$ acts as an additional chemical potential.\footnote{The fact that $\Omega N$, with $N=j_{\text{max}}$, is an ``effective'' chemical potential, is also indicated in \cite{fukushima2015}.} For small $\Omega R$ up to $\Omega R\sim 0.005$, the rotation enhances the production of $b$ and thus the \MD~phase, even for vanishing $\mu$.
 Once $\Omega R$ and $eB$ become larger, $b$ vanishes because of the IMRC effect and the resulting suppression of $m$ (see Fig. \ref{fig2}).
 For nonvanishing $\mu$, the situation is worse.
 Here, the IMRC effect is amplified because of the similar roles played by $\Omega R$ and $\mu$.
 They act as inverse magnetic catalyzers (magnetic inhibitors).
-According to the results from \ref{fig4}, we conclude that, because of the IMRC effect, the \MD~phase is suppressed in the regimes of $eB, \mu$ and $\Omega R$ that are relevant for neutron stars.
+According to the results from Fig. \ref{fig4}, we conclude that, because of the IMRC effect, the \MD~phase is suppressed in the regimes of $eB, \mu,$ and $\Omega R$ that are relevant for cold neutron stars.